EmersedFox/paw-network/README.md

 Step 3: Set Up the Configuration File on GitHub

-The bot loads its server list from a server.json file you host on GitHub.
+The bot loads its server list from a server.json file you host on a separate GitHub repository.

     Create a Public GitHub Repository: Create a new public repository on GitHub (e.g., Paw-Network-Config).